vpavlenko/rawl/assets/lakh/musicbrainz/README.md

 Artist settings can also use `allowedSecondaryTypes` (for example, `["Soundtrack"]`) to include original soundtrack albums, and `excludedReleaseGroups` (an array of release-group UUIDs) to exclude releases with incorrect upstream classifications.
+Use `releaseOverrides` (release-group UUID to release UUID) when the default edition has an incomplete or unsuitable tracklist.

 ```json
 {